teuben/nemo/docs/source/progr.rst

   saving ``char``.

 - ``TRUE, FALSE``:
-  macros for 1 and 0, respectively, following normal C conventions.
+  macros for 1 and 0, respectively, following normal C conventions, though a non-zero value can also be used as *true*.

 - ``byte``:
   typedef for ``unsigned char``, used to specify byte-sized data.